nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 * The `Dish` class contains the Dish's Name, its wastage and its constituents.
-* The `Ingredient` class contains the Ingredient's Name, the weight of Ingredient in storage, the weight of Ingredient wasted as well as the weight of Ingredient wasted from Dish wastage
+* The `Ingredient` class contains the Ingredient's Name, the weight of Ingredient in storage, the weight of Ingredient wasted as well as the weight of Ingredient wasted from Dish wastage.
 * The `DishList` class comprises an array of `Dish` along with Sort and Graph functions.
 * The `IngredientList` class comprises an array of `Ingredient` along with Sort and Graph functions.
-  * The Sort function arranges Dishes / Ingredients in descending order of their wastage
+  * The Sort function arranges Dishes / Ingredients in descending order of their wastage.
-  * The Graph function visualises the wastage of Dishes / Ingredients for easier analysis
+  * The Graph function visualises the wastage of Dishes / Ingredients for easier analysis.

 ### User-Interface Component